 A person with Neuroendocrine Cancer fell into a hole and couldn’t get out.
-When a work colleague walked by the person called out for help, but the work colleague yelled back, “Suck it up, dig deep and get on with it” then threw the person a shovel.
+As a colleague walked by, the person called out for help, but the colleague yelled back, “Suck it up, dig deep and get on with it” then threw the person a shovel.
 The person accepted that advice and dug that hole deeper.

 A manager went by, and the person called out for help again.
-The manager shouted down “Use the tools your colleague has given you”, but then threw down a bucket.
+The manager shouted down “Use the tools your colleague has given you”, but then threw down a bucket adding to the tools available.
 The person used the tools to dig the hole deeper still and filled the bucket.

 A healthcare professional walked by.
 The person called, “Help!
 I can’t get out!” so the healthcare professional gave the person some drugs and said, “Take this it will relieve your issues and you will forget about the hole.”
 The person said “thanks” and followed this advice, but when the pills ran out the person was still in the hole.

 After a while, a Counsellor passed by and heard the person’s cries for help and stopped and asked, “How did you get there?
 Were you born there?
 Did someone put you there?
 Tell me about yourself, it will alleviate any sense of loneliness.”
 So, the person talked with the Counsellor for an hour, then the Counsellor had to leave, but said there would be another session next month.
 The person thanked him, although the person was still in the hole and unable to get out.